Yen/postgres_web3/README.md

 # postgres_web3

-A collection of optimized data types for web3 applications, _and other applications with coinciding requirements_.
+A PostgreSQL extension implementing a collection of optimized data types for web3 applications, _and other applications with coinciding requirements_.

 **WARNING:** postgres_web3 is not in a completed state despite the version number of the extension being 1.0, as such no explicit attempts to maintain backwards compatibility or upgradability are being made at this time.